 Often viewed as being at the forefront of modern energy efficient lighting, it may come as a surprise to learn that the LED has a history stretching right back to the early 1960s.

 In October 1962, a scientist working for the General Electric Company, Nick Holonyak Jr demonstrated the first Light Emitting Diode (LED) capable of producing visible light.
-Prior to this, LEDs could only emit invisible infra-red light similar to those used in modern TV remote controls.
+Prior to this, LED light bulbs could only emit invisible infra-red light similar to those used in modern TV remote controls.
 The new development which used a mixture of gallium arsenide and gallium phosphide, was limited to producing a red light, but Holonyak knew that his invention would change the world of lighting forever; in the February 1963 issue of Reader’s Digest, Holonyak predicted that the LED would eventually replace incandescent bulbs.

 The rapid pace of development that occurred throughout the 1960’s and into the 70’s seemed to decrease in the following decades.
 It wasn’t until 1995 when the first high-brightness blue LED was demonstrated by Shuji Nakamura of Nichia Corporation, that the possibilities of LED lighting took on a new dimension as scientists once again scrambled to achieve the next progression – white light that could provide a suitable replacement to traditional incandescent bulbs.